ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 ## Step 3: Pipelines for Your Scripts

-- Add intellence to your repo
+- Add intelligence to your repo
   - Testing
   - Implementation

 Note:

-HANDSON: Gitlab Actions walkthrough
+HANDSON: Gitlab Actions walk-through
 Once you are used to using a repo with your code, take advantage of pipelines to help automatically test and deploy your code.

 - Only looking at some testing